 Such is the code of Boy World–a place where the rules of courtship shift by the hour and the Internet can accelerate any teen impulse to the speed of light.
 As an entire generation of parents panics about hookup culture and its effect on their daughters, it’s easy to write off the emotional lives of boys.
+(Even the word hookup is fraught with ambiguity; it can refer to any kind of physical intimacy ranging from kissing to intercourse, though among high school kids it’s less likely to be the latter.)
 Boys often wind up portrayed as either opportunistic perpetrators of the worst sexual behaviors or thoughtless beneficiaries of an era in which boys get sex and girls get hurt.

 But is that really what boys want?

 As the mother of two boys who’s worked with teens for more than 20 years–and having previously written a book about girls’ interior lives and social dynamics–I wanted to delve deeper.
 So I spent two years researching my new book to better understand boys and the challenges they face.
 I explored the latest research, talking to experts and examining studies in fields ranging from psychology to the neuroscience of how boys’ brains are wired.
 I also worked with and interviewed pediatricians, occupational therapists and learning specialists.
 But–most critically–I conducted detailed ongoing conversations with hundreds of boys and young men across the U.S. (Straight and gay boys participated.
 I saw their issues as intertwined, and I focused on how homophobia and the performance aspect of masculinity affect both straight and gay boys.)
 This cross section of teens I spoke with came from places as varied as elite East Coast academies and New Orleans charter schools, working-class towns in the Midwest and upper-middle-class Southern California suburbs.
 What I found was striking.